music

 Elysium

-Elysium is a software synthesizer where you can build and evolve textured harmonic layers of drone-based bliss from scratch.
+Elysium is a synthesiser where you can build and evolve textured harmonic layers of drone-based bliss from scratch.

 Using additive synthesis, construct chords of sine waves, control movement, add layers, apply distortion and reverb, sit back and bliss-out.